The 22nd most popular snowboarding destination in Italy.

 For apres ski action, check out Atelher Gourmand.
 For nightlife, you can check out Pachamama.

-Overall, Champoluc is the 22nd most popular snowboard & freeride destination of all 40 snowboarding resorts in Italy.
+Overall, Champoluc is the 22nd most popular snowboard & freeride destination of all 43 snowboarding resorts in Italy.
+Several of the better snowboarding resorts are nearby Champoluc including Gressoney-La-Trinite, Alagna-Valsesia and Alpe di Mera.